RyanC-95/Reforged-Progression/README.md

 **Overhauls progression, reworks Diamond & Netherite acquisition.
 Also enables Reinforced Deepslate and Budding Amethyst mining with strict tool requirements.**

+## Diamond & Netherite

-- Mining Diamond Ore will now drop 1 Echo Shard _**(regardless if it has Fortune on it)**_.
-To obtain a Diamond, place the Echo Shard in a furnace or a blasting furnace.
+- Mining Diamond Ore now drops 1 Echo Shard (Fortune has no effect).
+Smelt the Echo Shard in a furnace or blasting furnace to obtain a Diamond.

-- Mining Ancient Debris without Silk Touch will now drop 1 Netherite Scrap. _**(regardless if it has Fortune on it)**_
+- Mining Ancient Debris without Silk Touch now drops 1 Netherite Scrap (Fortune has no effect).

 - The vanilla method of upgrading from Diamond to Netherite has been disabled.

-- To obtain Netherite gear, you must craft it in the same way as Diamond gear.
-However, instead of using sticks to craft Netherite tools, you will need Blaze Rods.
+- Netherite gear must now be crafted like Diamond gear, but requires Blaze Rods instead of sticks for tools.

-- You can use a smithing table to transfer your enchantments from Diamond gear onto Netherite gear.
-You can also transfer enchantments from Iron gear onto Diamond gear.
-You will still need a Netherite Upgrade.
+- Use a smithing table to transfer enchantments: from Diamond → Netherite, or Iron → Diamond.
+A Netherite Upgrade is still required.

+## Food

-- Raw food can no longer be smelted in a Furnace
+- Raw food can no longer be smelted in a furnace.

-**You can now obtain the following blocks**

-**Reinforced Deepslate**
+## New Blocks

+Reinforced Deepslate

-Reinforced Deepslate can now be mined in the world.
+- Can now be mined in the world.
+Only drops when mined with a Netherite Pickaxe with Silk Touch.
+Mining with other pickaxes, even with Silk Touch, yields nothing.
-Will only drop Reinforced Deepslate when mined with a **Netherite Pickaxe** that has **Silk Touch**.
-Even if you have Silk Touch on other pickaxes, it will not work.
-Mining without the correct tool still breaks the block but yields nothing.

-**Budding Amethyst**

-Budding Amethyst can now be mined in the world.
+Budding Amethyst

-Will only drop Budding Amethyst when mined with a **Diamond Pickaxe** or **Netherite Pickaxe** that has **Silk Touch**.
-Even if you have Silk Touch on other pickaxes, it will not work.
-Mining without the correct tool still breaks the block but yields 1 Amethyst Shard instead.
+- Can now be mined in the world.
+Only drops when mined with a Diamond or Netherite Pickaxe with Silk Touch.
+Mining with the wrong tool still breaks the block but drops 1 Amethyst Shard.

+## Crafting Adjustments

+- Doors now craft 1 at a time, slowing early-game expansion.

+- Beacons now require 3 Reinforced Deepslate, a Nether Star, and Glass, reinforcing their status as a late-game construction project.